rickyfuk/uwbootscamphomework4/README.md

 # Future Plan

 Plan for the future development of this site:
-1. Add the password setup section under the generation instead of prompting the question
+1. Add the option page allow the user to change the time, number of question and color setting
-2. Add the list of past 10 previous password genterated by this generator
+2. Add an database page for the user to make the changes for the question content

 # Create By
 Created by Chung Hei Fuk